Preparing for success in modernizing the science behind the development and regulation of medical products

 Topics

-• FDA’s Center for Drug Evaluation and Research (CDER) new drug clinical trial and marketing authorization review processes
+FDA’s new drug clinical trial and marketing authorization review processes

-• US regulatory requirements for rare diseases and gene therapies
+US regulatory requirements for rare diseases, pediatric therapeutics, and cell & gene therapies

-• Starting a clinical trial and obtaining scientific advice in the EU, the UK, Japan, China, low-income countries, and the US
+Starting a clinical trial and obtaining scientific advice in the EU, Japan, China, and the US

-• Procedures and approaches to obtain marketing authorizations from the European Medicines Agency (EMA), National Medical Products Administration (NMPA) of China, and the US FDA
+Procedures and approaches to obtain marketing authorizations from the European Medicines Agency (EMA), Pharmaceutical and Medical Devices Agency of Japan, National Medical Products Administration (NMPA) of China, and US FDA

 Session 6